 Cioppino (Instant Pot)

-Cioppino (chop-PEE-noh) is a simple spicy seafood stew that sounds fancy.
-It’s an Italian-American tomato-based soup originating in San Francisco and filled with fish, shellfish, shrimp and even calamari if you want to throw some in.
-I did NOT use calamari for this recipe because it puts my gag reflex into overdrive (tentacles!) , but feel free to add calamari if you like and why not toss in a few scallops while you’re at it.
+Cioppino is an Italian-American tomato-based soup originating in San Francisco filled with fish, shellfish, shrimp and even calamari if you want to throw some in.
+I did NOT use calamari for this recipe because tentacles , but feel free to add some and why not toss in a few scallops while you’re at it.
 Load ‘er up ya’ll, this soup is a treat!

 CIOPPINO (in an Instant Pot)